gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 human body.
 Yet, if you check a Wikipedia page on osteopathy, you'll see that it's considered pseudo-medicine.
 It doesn't work according to randomized controlled trials.

-As I mentioned before, an essiential aspect of navigating a highly complex medical condition is to remain self-aware.
+As I mentioned before, an essential aspect of navigating a highly complex medical condition is to remain self-aware.
 I tried everything I could in the department of conventional medicine, and I decided to see if there's something to be found on paths less traveled.
 I didn't know much about the history of medicine.
-I was a student of history of technology, and every time anyone had an original idea, there was strong pushback from the mainstream.
+I was a student of the history of technology, and every time anyone had an original idea, it was met with a strong pushback from the mainstream.
 Artists, including medical ones, never look good in randomized controlled trials.
 Still, you need some way to decide whether a particular venue you're exploring has the potential for the treasure down the road.
 Over time, I developed a method of sizing people.
 Whenever I'd meet someone who was supposed to help me, I'd pay attention to two